jdoleary/Spellmasons/docs/TasksCurrent.md

     - Just make it a while loop that triggers/awaits the next AI turn until it's the players tuurn
 - dragger x and y went to null after "target similar, slash slash"
 # Pre playtest
-- Need a restart screen after a team wipe
-- Hide disconnected players in game screen but not in the lobby
 - Multiplayer voting
 - Adaptive difficulty
 - What to do with disconnected players when it goes to the next level?